interpolate

 krogh: fill null values with krogh polynomials.

-inplace is a Boolean value indicating whether to update the input vector array.
+inplace (optional) is a Boolean value indicating whether to update the input vector array.
 The default value is false, which means a new vector will be returned.

-limitDirection is a string indicating the direction to fill null values.
+limitDirection (optional) is a string indicating the direction to fill null values.
 It can take the following values: 'forward', 'backward' and 'both'.
 The default value is 'forward'.

-limitArea is a string indicating restrictions regarding filling null values.
+limitArea (optional) is a string indicating restrictions regarding filling null values.
 It can take the following values and the default value is empty string "".

 -